 - At mercy of technology glitches.
 Although uncommon, a blip in service can prevent you from accessing your money until the problem’s resolved.

-How to protect your account
+How to protect your online bank account

-With the rise of the Internet, banks have kept up with comprehensive security and encryption to protect your personal and financial information.
+With the rise of the internet, banks have kept up with comprehensive security and encryption to protect your personal and financial information.
 Still, you can take measures to keep your online banking safe from financial predators.

 - Find a secure network.
 Avoid public Wi-Fi or hot spots when accessing your account.
 Hackers are known to intercept account info and passwords on these unsecured networks.

 - Choose a strong password.
 Use a unique mix of lower- and uppercase letters, symbols and numbers that you’ll remember.
 And don’t share your log in details with anybody else.